Molar pregnancy: symptoms, causes and treatment

 What are the symptoms of a molar pregnancy?

-Signs may vary from woman to woman, but some common ones can be observed.
+Signs may vary from one woman to another, but some common ones can be observed.
 The most common symptoms include abnormal vaginal bleeding, severenausea and vomiting, high blood pressure, enlargement of the uterus and abdominal swelling or pain.

 Other less common symptoms may include anemia, vitamin D deficiencyhyperthyroidism or signs of gestational trophoblast cancer.